-“The most important reason of app crash is the responsiveness and your app hanging when want some data, or you have submitted something and you’re waiting for a response,” says Pravin Vazirani, associate vice president of operations for Chetu, a software development consultancy.
-It could be that the developer had a good Wi-Fi connection, but the user is on a mobile network in an area with the bad network.
+“The most important reason for app crashes is the responsiveness and your app hanging when wanting some data, or you have submitted something and you’re waiting for a response,” says Pravin Vazirani, associate vice president of operations for Chetu, a software development consultancy.
+It could be that the developer had a good Wi-Fi connection, but the user is on a mobile network in an area with a bad network.

-In most of the cases, your hardware and software are developed independently, but it is expected as the app should work properly.
+In most cases, your hardware and software are developed independently, but it is expected as the app should work properly.

 There are devices that fulfill fewer hardware requirements.
 But they often crash apps.
 Here, developers need to input additional efforts to avoid these crashes.
-This is when IOS crash logs come very frequently.
+This is where IOS crash logs come very frequently.

 Multiple Apps In The Device

-A lot of apps may crash one another, thus leading to a frequent crash user experience.
-The user needs to check that how many apps are on his device.
-It is recommended that, uninstall the apps that are not in the use.
+A lot of apps may crash one another, thus leading to a user experience with frequent crashes.
+The user needs to check how many apps are on their device.
+It is recommended to uninstall the apps that are not in the use.

-If the app generates a bad response from the query or excessive sessions, due to which performance gets slow.
+If the app generates a bad response from the query or excessive sessions, it might lead to slow performance.
 It may lead the frequent crashes or hang the app.